betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

 ###### If a PR is Added Instead of an Issue for a Suggeted Contribution
 If a contributor creates and posts a PR for a suggeted contribution instead of using an Issue as described above, then the PR will be treated as an Issue in the above process starting in the *Idea Backlog.
-If the PR gets to the *In Progress* stage, then there is no issue to close so the same PR is just kept open and comments in that PR continue.
+If the PR gets to the *Ready to Write* stage, then there is no issue to close so the same PR is just kept open and comments in that PR continue.

 ###### Light Weight Process for Authors